CSBSJU/CSCI-130/pages/Lab03.md

    1, 3 and 4 to see what happens.
 By the way, omitting this second parameter altogether defaults to 2 decimal places which is what I am using henceforth.

-1. Eventually, we’d like to be able to display a more meaningful message such as **Your monthly net pay is $8,044.23.** instead of just a meaningless number!
+1. Eventually, we'd like to be able to display a more meaningful message such as **Your monthly net pay is $8,044.23.** instead of just a meaningless number!
 In VB, text that needs to be displayed literally must go between double quotes.
-Let’s replace
+Let's replace

    ```vb
    outResults.Text = FormatCurrency(netMonthlyPay))